Monday, 3 December 2007

 " THE BO "

-The Bo is all about comfortable cruising and personal privacy.
-All too many yachts of this size are designed without enough consideration given to crew and guest separation.
-This owner/crew proximity can be irritating for both groups.
-The Bo addresses this problem in several ways.
-Firstly, there are two steering positions.
 If the yacht is being used under power only, there is no need to have a crewman aft where the guests might be enjoying themselves.
 The forward steering position is in a self contained wheelhouse which leaves the deck saloon private for guests.
 Even if the yacht is under sail, the forward wheelhouse can shelter those crew who have no need to be on the aft deck.
 Furthermore there is a unique, sheltered, recreation cockpit forward of the wheelhouse where the crew can relax at any time, at sea or at anchor.

 Secondly there is never any need for the crew and guests to bump into each other even inside the yacht.
 There are three ways for the crew to access their own quarters, and to give deck and cabin service.
 They have their main companion from their own forward cockpit; A separate staircase from the forward wheelhouse to the pantry, galley, and foc’sle; and access from the laundry directly into the lobby serving the three forward guest cabins.